-50 years ago, the field of air quality research was just getting started and the scope was very limited.
+50 years ago, the field of air quality research was just getting started.
 Today, however, the field has grown by leaps and bounds.
 An increasing number of articles are published every year, and several have recently captured the attention of mainstream media.

 In addition to raising public awareness, academic research has the power to drive change by leading the way and convincing governments to take action.
 That's why, in 2015, when we were approached by Beijing's Aeronautical University to collaborate on a study, we immediately agreed.